Roger Masson

 Roger Masson (1 July 1894 – 19 October 1967) was a Swiss military officer who held the rank of Colonel-Brigadier.
 Masson joined the Swiss armed forces straight from university and rose rapidly through the ranks during the interwar period to become a member of the general staff.
 In 1931, he became co-editor and later editor of the "Swiss Military Review", a position he held until 1967.
 In 1935, he became a lecturer at the ETH Zurich.
 In 1936, he was put in command of the "Nachrichtendienstes der Schweiz", the military intelligence service of Switzerland.

 During the World War II, there were two political groupings in Switzerland.
 The first group believed that if the country was attacked by the Allies, it would be best to take the lead to ensure an advantage.
 The other group, of which Masson was a member, believed that the Swiss army would fight any aggressor, so it was in the interest of the German Reich to ensure the country maintained its neutrality.
-In 1942, Masson met with German SS officer Walter Schellenberg with the approval of General Henri Guisan and senior echelons.
-Schellenberg explained that a group close to Hitler wanted to invade Switzerland and he wanted assurances on the actions of the Swiss Army in the event of an Allied attack.
-Schellenberg made a request to meet Guisan.
-When they met, Guisan offered a statement that confirmed that should the Allies attack Switzerland, they would be attacked.
+In 1942, to ensure the Germans understood that Switzerland was seeking to remain neutral, Masson decided to meet with German SS officer Walter Schellenberg with the approval of General Henri Guisan and senior echelons.
+Schellenberg knew that a group close to Hitler wanted to invade Switzerland and he wanted assurances on the actions of the Swiss Army in the event of an Allied attack.
+When Guissan met Schellenberg, Guisan offered a statement that confirmed that should the Allies attack Switzerland, they would be attacked.
 This confirmed the question of Swiss neutrality for the Germans and removed the threat of invasion.
 After the war, Masson was investigated by a federal judge, who concluded that Masson was acting in the best interests of the country.
 Historical analysis of his actions concluded that Masson took unnecessary risks and could have been blackmailed, but it did settle the question of neutrality.
-What is overlooked is that Masson created an effective professional military intelligence service.
+What is overlooked is that Masson created an effective and professional military intelligence service during the interwar period.

 Life

 Masson was born on 1 July 1894 in Zürich.
 He was the son of commercial director Jules Auguste and Eugénie Jeanneret.
 After completing his high school diploma and studying history at the University of Neuchâtel, Masson joined the Swiss Armed Forces, becoming an infantry soldier.
-In 1915 he was promoted to lieutenant.
+In 1915, he was promoted to lieutenant.
 In 1922, Masson was promoted to Captain, becoming an infantry instructor and by 1927 had become a member of the general staff.
 In 1928, he attended ETH Zurich where he studied military science, before continuing study at the École supérieure de guerre (military education institute) in Paris.
 In 1931, Masson became a co-editor and later editor-in-chief of the Swiss Military Review (Revue militaire suisse), which is a Swiss publication devoted to security and defence policy issues, a position he held until 1967.
 In 1935, Masson became a lecturer in the ETH Zurich.
 At the same time, he was promoted Chief of Staff of Division 1.